valancej/documentation/_general/account/guides/deployment-with-kubernetes.md

 category: Guides
 ---
 <div class="info-block">
-This was originally featured [as an eBook](https://resources.codeship.com/ebooks/deploy-docker-kubernetes-codeship-aw) in your[Resources Library](https://resources.codeship.com).
+This was originally featured [as an eBook](https://resources.codeship.com/ebooks/deploy-docker-kubernetes-codeship-aw) in our[Resources Library](https://resources.codeship.com).
 </div>

 ## What Is Kubernetes?